Documentation Platform

 Private Content & Authorization

-The documentation platform also includes a custom policy-based access control system that allows for private content to be displayed based on user roles and permissions.
-The system was designed to allow authors to easily create private content based on one or more of the following criteria:
+The documentation platform also features a custom policy-based access control system, enabling the display of private content based on user roles and permissions.
+The system allows authors to easily create private content based on one or more of the following criteria:

 /installation/kubernetes/private